tomguyatt/ppa-api/README.md

 ### Development Release

-The release candidate below supports delayed tasks (a new feature in PPA v2.8.0).
+The current development candidate adds support for delayed tasks (a PPA v2.8.0 feature).

-It is scheduled for release on the 01/05/2021.

 ```
 pip install ppa-api==2.1.0-rc1
 ```

+It is scheduled for release in May 2021.

 ### Versions